 Creating a Branch From a Commit

 Suppose that, for whatever reason, we give up on our experiment, without adding a single commit to the new branch.
-Let's go back to master and delete the exp branch:
+Let's go back to controller and delete the exp branch:

 git checkout master git branch -d exp